caplena/knowledge-base/docs/13-Project-Settings.md

 ## Auto-Translation
 You can enable [automatic translation](#auto-translation-in-detail) with the click of a button.
 Through that functionality, the application will work on practically any language.

-## Topic Collection Language

-Caplena is inherently multilingual and it can work with topic collections in any language and the topics do not necessarily have to be in the same language as the answers.

-However, for performance reasons we strongly recommend to create your topics in the same language as most of the answers in your project.
-If most answers are in English, the topics should be in English too.
-If your data spans across multiple projects, we also recommend using the same language as most of the answers.

-When translations are enabled, we suggest writing the topics in the language the responses were translated to (either English or German etc.).
-This ensures optimal results and helps us to improve the service.

-The language selected as main topic language will also be the language shown as labels when creating charts.

-## Auto-Translation in Detail

-### Enable Auto-Translation

 In the project setting switch on the toggle to enable the translations of your text.
 You can chose between DeepL and Google Translate.

 ![Bildschirmfoto 2024-03-11 um 16.41.45.png](<../assets/images/Bildschirmfoto 2024-03-11 um 16.41.45.png>)

+### When to use it?

+We strongly recommend turning on automatic translations in the following cases:

+1. You have a multilingual text to analyze with different languages in the same dataset (e.g. the topic collection will be in English but the texts are in Chinese, English, German, etc.);
+2. Your text to analyze is in a language that is not supported by Caplena (see [supported languages](https://caplena.com/en/supported-languages/));
+3. You need your topic collection to be in a different language than the text to analyze;
+4. You don't speak the language the texts to analyze are in and thus require translations 🙂.

+## Supported Languages

+Caplena supports a range of languages out of the box, check out [this list](https://caplena.com/en/supported-languages/) for details.

+Caplena works best on languages for which we have a lot of data, specifically Western European languages.
+This doesn't mean other languages won't work at all, but such datasets might need a bit more manual fine-tuning from your side.

 ### Main Language